 Any product lacking in any one of these areas is guaranteed to make your herb prep process more strenuous rather than less.
 Of every pair of scissors I’ve tried over the years, I have only found a handful that could stand up to this rigorous rating process.

-Now I’d like to share with you what makes these five herb scissors the best and what needs each one meets to help you find your new favorite pair.
+Now I’d like to share with you what makes these two herb scissors the best and what needs each one meets to help you find your new favorite pair.

-Like the Chefast, these scissors are made up of 5 durable blades that are sharp and sturdy enough to make quick work of even a full garden of herbs.
+These scissors are made up of 5 durable blades that are sharp and sturdy enough to make quick work of even a full garden of herbs.
 They also have a similarly comfortable handle and are about the same size.
-Unfortunately, they don’t come with the same lifetime warranty and may need to be replaced every so often.

 In addition to a dual blade cover/brush, this set also includes a dedicated brush with deep bristles, a beautiful stainless steel leaf stripper, and a triple-head peeler.
 The leaf stripper has 8 different-sized holes to strip everything from tiny thyme to chunky Italian parsley.
 And the peeler has three rotating blades that can peel, julienne, and slice.